 Search Associates (SEARCH) works with 14 schools in Thailand, including seven in Bangkok.
-Salaries vary considerably, though most schools offer between $31,000 and $45,000 per annum for a single teacher with a BEd and minimum of four years’ experience.
+Salaries vary considerably but all of them afford a comfortable lifestyle.
 Be sure to review each package thoroughly; there are so many pieces which make up the full picture, including air fares, medical insurance— sometimes including dental— free or subsidised school places for teachers’ children, and relocation allowances, etc. This is another reason why the SEARCH database is so great: you will be able to compare packages across all SEARCH schools!

 It is safe to say that Bangkok is on the “main highway” connecting places like Dubai, Singapore, and Hong Kong.
 International education in these cities is well-established.
 Competition for places, particularly in better-known, better-paying schools, is intense.